Johnson-Marist-Research/gorp/Notes/Summer 2025 Research Project - Notes.md

 **Check file integrity**
 - Checks a file’s credentials, privileges and security settings, content, core attributes and size, hash values, and configuration variables
 - Implementation varies (I think), but we just have to check the core components of a file.
 Maybe delete it if it has an unauthorized change
+- Files usually have read, write, or execute permissions.
+Check if a file has execute permission when it should not, isolate/delete the file.

 **Check ARP table for odd entries (multiple IPs mapping to one MAC)**
 - *Implementation Ideas*